RustAudio/deepspeech-rs/README.md

 ## Supported versions of DeepSpeech

-As of writing this, only version `0.6.0` of the DeepSpeech library is supported.
+We currently support version `0.6.0` of the DeepSpeech library.
 We will always try to provide compatibility with the most recent release possible.

 ## License